GGWCup is back in Bangkok

-For the second time NIST, Chelsea Foundation, Eir Soccer and UNDP welcome you to a football festival for the UN Sustainable Development Goals
+For the second time NIST, Chelsea Foundation, Eir Soccer and UNDP welcome you to a football festival for the UN Sustainable Development Goals in Bangkok.

 Despite the many advances in combating poverty, conflict and corruption, women and children in many countries still face economic disparity, physical and emotional abuse, violence, discrimination and a lack of opportunities.
 They are also often the most vulnerable to the effects of climate change.
 By leveraging voices such as GGWCup and UNDP Ambassador Nikolaj Coster-Waldau’s, UNDP aims to rally public support to address these issues.
 During a press conference last fall following his appointment as their newest Goodwill Ambassador, he affirmed, “My main mission as UNDP Goodwill Ambassador will be to raise awareness and support for the Global Goals for a better future for all, which cannot be achieved without empowering women and protecting our planet”.